MEET DEBORA ALLEN, BART DIRECTOR

 • Led the critical review of financial reporting and internal processes with the goal of developing new ideas on improving efficiency and overall operations.

-• Spent hundreds of hours in meetings with BART management and staff to understand everything BART.
+• Spent hundreds of hours in meetings with BART management and staff to understand the internal workings of BART and its many challenges.

-• Spent hundreds of hours with community groups and the public speaking about BART, its challenges, and its rebuilding efforts.
+• Spent hundreds of hours with community groups and the public listening to what the public wants from BART.

 1qEiBRUQ.jpeg